tytydraco/yessleep/out/UPDATE_I_Found_Abandoned_Train_Tracks_Under_My_House__I_Have_to_See_Where_They_Lead.md

 The tunnel leveled out, and where the track became level sat an old, rusted mine cart.
 It looked just like something from a cartoon.
 The thing was ancient, covered in grime and dirt, its sides dented and scratched.
 I shuffled over to it excitedly, aiming the beam But that wasn’t what caught my attention.
 It was the dark stains on the inside, thick, blackish-brown, and flaky.
 I felt that sense of dread start to creep back into my stomach.
 Maybe this wasn’t a mine at all, maybe something terrible had happened here.

 I shone my headlamp around, and that’s when I noticed the floor.
 It wasn’t just dirt or rock anymore.
-It was covered in this thick, flaky dust—gray and black.
-As I bent down to get a closer look, my feet kicked it up in small dusty clouds that hung in air, and that’s when I realized what it was.
-Bone.
-Crushed, powdered bone mixed with ash.
+It was covered in this thick, flaky dust—gray and black, interspersed with what looked like small charred pebbles.
+I bent down to get a closer look, my feet kicked it up in small dusty clouds that hung in air, and that’s when I realized what it was.
+Ashes and bone.
+I was walking on charred, crushed, powdered bone.
 The realization hit me like a punch to the gut.

 I was standing in a place where people—or things—had been burned, reduced to ash and scattered across the ground.
 I instinctively took a step back, feeling a desperate need to get out of there.